Fat Protein Efficient Diet: Lose Weight by Eating Well

 Fat Protein Efficient Diet and body weight

 One of the most important is the ratio of protein to fat that we consume.
-A recent study has shown that a high-protein, low-fat diet is the most efficient way to lose weight and keep it off.
+A recent study has shown that a high-protein, low-fat diet is the most efficient way to lose and keep weight off.

-Researchers from the University of Copenhagen did the study with 48 overweight men and women who were on one of two diets.
+Researchers from the University of Copenhagen studied 48 overweight men and women on one of two diets.
 The first group followed a high-protein, low-fat diet, while the second followed a high-carbohydrate, low-fat diet.
-Both diets had a limited number of calories, but the high-protein, the low-fat diet helped people lose much more weight.
+Both diets had limited calories, but the high-protein, low-fat diet helped people lose much more weight.

-During the trial, the people in the study kept track of their body composition, blood sugar, and cholesterol levels.
+The study participants kept track of their body composition, blood sugar, and cholesterol levels during the trial.
 The high-protein, low-fat diet was more effective in reducing body fat and maintaining muscle mass than the high-carbohydrate, low-fat diet.
 The high-protein, low-fat diet resulted in lower blood sugar and cholesterol levels.

 What Is the Metabolic Type Diet